iamdamion/HCP-snippets/README.md

 ## Background
 Working with HCP files has been an adventure.
-There are many resouces out there and the workbench commands are very powerful, however, completing many tasks I would simply and quickly do using fsl commands on volume files weren't as straight forward with surface/HCP files.
+There are many resouces out there and the workbench commands are very powerful.
+However, while attempting to complete many tasks I would simply and quickly do using fsl commands on volume files, I found myself a little confused with surface/HCP files.
 I was constantly searching for brief and simple examples or step-by-step instructions for the tasks I was trying to complete...but was unable to find them.
+If you are anything like me, you learn best by clear and brief step-by-step examples that offer real outputs you can then experiment with and build upon.

-This repository is meant to be a living resource for people in my position.
-Those searching for simple step-by-step instructions and examples commands or code to build upon.
-Hopefully, it will lessen the struggle for grad students and new workbench and HCP users.
+This repository is meant to be a living resource for people in the position I was in.
+Those searching for simple step-by-step instructions and examples commands or code to build upon for your work.
+Hopefully, it will mitigate the struggle for grad students and new workbench and HCP users.

 ---
 ## Table of Contents